t-mart/brother-mfc-7860dw-setup/README.md

 2. Save the username and password of the FTP server in a file in the build context of the server
    image:

-   *Note: I save these in my password manager.*
+   *Note: I keep these in my password manager too.*

    ```shell
    cp docker-vsftpd/virtual_users.template.txt docker-vsftpd/virtual_users.txt